gohugoio/hugo/themes/gohugoioTheme/src/readme.md

 This will process both the postcss and scripts.

 For production, instead of `npm start`, run `npm run build:production,` which will output minified versions of your files.

----
-To run the NPM "critical" from package.json, you first must run `hugo` from the root of the project to generate a `public` folder.

-Make critical better:

-- [ ] run for a wider variety of pages.
-It currently runs off the new Hugo home page, but should run for docs/themes.
-There's much shared between them though.

-- [ ] Minify the CSS.
-The critical script seems only to minify when running inline, which we don't want to do (because it would change the build process)